-Apparel retailer H&M — Hennes & Mauritz — said last week that it will begin selling home textiles this fall online and in catalogs throughout the Netherlands and Nordic countries, as well as online in Germany and Austria.
+Stockholm, Sweden – Apparel retailer H&M (Hennes & Mauritz) today said it will begin selling home textiles this fall online and in catalogs throughout The Netherlands and Nordic countries, as well as online in Germany and Austria.

 H&M Home will include bed, bath, and window coverings, including comforters, sheets, towels and accessories, spokeswoman Jenni Tatter told Home Textiles Today in a telephone interview.